AntonyIS/portfolio-be/README.md

 *   AWS Elasticbeanstalk for deployment to cloud

 # Application Architecture
-This application is made up of the Hexafonal(Ports and Adapter) architecture
+This application is made up of the Hexagonal(Ports and Adapter) architecture

 <!-- ## Developing -->